islam13i/pegbTest/README.md

 # Compatibility
 - Requires iOS 11.0 or later.
 - Compatible with iPhone.
-- The application supports English and Turkish languages.

 # Architecture
 - MVVM architecture was used in this project.